-Belgrade is one of the safest cities in Europe, a comfortable, exciting, and affordable metropolis that has managed to retain just the right amount of her old-world charm.
+Belgrade is one of the safest cities in Europe, a comfortable, exciting, and affordable metropolis that has managed to retain just the right amount of its old-world charm.

 In Belgrade, the capital of Serbia, you can expect to find a reliable work environment with high-speed internet, coworking and office spaces for every budget, and hard-working and dedicated people to collaborate with.

 Cheap cities in Europe that offer as much as Belgrade does are hard to come by.
 The low cost of living is one of Belgradeâ€™s staples, a rare sight among European capitals, so expect to find absolute steals of apartments in the city center for prices as low as 300 euros per month.
 Likewise, expect to be able to dine-out without always checking your bank account first or to afford various amenities that might have once been out of reach.

 As sheâ€™s a modern city that is very much in tune with global trends, you can also count on the locals speaking great English, while most restaurants and bars offer menus in English as well.

 Belgrade has walkable streets, but she knows thereâ€™ll be times when youâ€™ll need reliable public transportation.
 This means Belgrade has a vast network of buses, trams, and trolleys that cover the entire cityscape, as well as popular ride-hailing apps and traditional taxi companies.

 Going nomad has never been easier.